volkandindar/agartha/README.md

 ```

 ## Authorization Matrix
 It creates an access maxtrix based on user sessions/URL list, and helps to find authentication/authorization issues.
-You should first create a user with the followings:
+You should first supply rows and columns information:
 - **User session name**: You can right click on any request and send it Agartha Panel.
 - **URL list** user can visit: You can use Burp's spider or any sitemap generator.
 You need to put here all URLs the user can visit.